moodle/devdocs/general/development/process.md

 A period during which the Roadmap is explored, specs are written and prototypes are created.
 Regressions in the recent release are fixed as they arise.

 **End sync period** <br/>
-During the [[Integration Review#On-sync period|on-sync period]], the recent release and master versions are kept synchronised.
+During the [on-sync period](/general/development/process/integration-review#on-sync-period), the recent release and master versions are kept synchronised.
 No new code is added during this period, which ensures regressions are fixed rapidly.
 This also allows for planning and provides relief for developers after a release.

 **Personal projects** <br/>
 Affecting full-time HQ developers only, this period allows for individual creations to be explored and provides a break from sprints.